hayoola/archway/README.md

 ```

 Here we've declared a simple backend, then instructed the proxy to match `*.archway.hayoola.host` domain name and subsequently run a `hostProgram`.
-Inside the hostProgram, we have a `function` registered to tun at the `receiveRequest` stage of the request processing.
+Inside the hostProgram, we have a `function` registered to run at the `receiveRequest` stage of the request processing.
 This function simply set the backend here, but can be more complex.
 <br/>
 <br/>